Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Analysis of Content Coding

-To further understand the quantitative differences, we conducted some analyses on the latent content representation.
-First of all, Figure~\ref{fig:analysis} plots the estimated mean values $h(x)$ of each content dimension for test images from an (A) MLVAE or (B) GVAE model trained with Multi-PIE, where the content dimensions are sorted by the standard deviation.
-In both, only a part of the full dimensions were effective and the rest became degenerate.
-However, the GVAE model used a much fewer dimensions.
-This tendency was generally observed in all other models we trained.
+First of all, we found that, generally, MLVAE models had $\sim$3 times larger number of effective content dimensions than GVAE models.
+To understand why, we picked up one example MLVAE model for Multi-PIE, which had 40 effective content dimensions, and inspected the structure of the content representation in the 8 most effective dimensions (i.e., with the largest s.d.'s).
+In Figure~\ref{fig:analysis}A, each scatter plot (blue) shows the estimated precisions $1/s(x)$ for each view of test images (left-profile, frontal, right-profile, etc.), separately for each content dimension.
+The estimated precisions tended to be peaked at a particular view while they went down to very low values elsewhere (e.g., dim \#1 had peak at 45$^\circ$ left profile), and the peak view was different from dimension to dimension.
+This was starkly different in a GVAE model (which had 13 effective content dimensions).
+Figure~\ref{fig:analysis}B shows the corresponding plot for this model, where the estimated precisions were only slightly higher for frontal views compared to profile views for most dimensions.
+Recall that, in MLVAE, because of the weighted-average form (equation~\ref{eq:mlvae-inf}), each estimated mean is multiplied with the corresponding estimated precision.
+Since the estimated precisions were very low for the non-peak views (Figure~\ref{fig:analysis}A), the content dimension would have strong ``impact'' only around the peak views.

-To see why, it is important to see view-specific structure in the estimated variances in each model.
-In Figure~\ref{fig:analysis}C, each scatter plot (blue) shows the estimated precisions $1/s(x)$ for each view (left-profile, frontal, right-profile, etc.) for one of top 8 content dimensions in the MLVAE model.
-The estimated precisions tended to be peaked at a particular view while they went down to very low values elsewhere, and the peak view was different from dimension to dimension.
-This was starkly different from the GVAE case (Figure~\ref{fig:analysis}D), where the estimated precisions were only slightly higher for frontal views compared to profile views for most dimensions.
-Recall the weighted-average form in MLVAE (equation~\eqref{eq:mlvae-inf}), where each estimated mean is multiplied with the corresponding estimated precision.
-Since the estimated precisions were very low in the non-peak views, we would expect that the content dimension tended to have particularly strong meaning around the peak views.
+To confirm this, we quantified how much each content dimension had impact on image generation.
+We first estimated the latent variables $y=g(x)$ and $z=h(x)$ for each test image $x$ and then generated two new images using the estimated variables but modifying $d$-th content dimension.
+Thereafter, we calculated the (normalized) Euclidean distance between the two generated images: